waitingcheung/messenger-bot/README.md

 [![codecov](https://codecov.io/gh/waitingcheung/messenger-bot/branch/master/graph/badge.svg)](https://codecov.io/gh/waitingcheung/messenger-bot)
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/waitingcheung/messenger-bot/blob/master/LICENSE)

-This is my facebook bot for asking coding questions.
+This is my facebook bot for answering coding questions.
 You may ask questions such as
 - How do I format timestamps in Java?
 - How can I find the largest number of in an array in Swift?
 - What is the difference between null and undefined in JavaScript?